yuvaldori/gigaspaces-wiki-jekyll/xap100adm/tuning-gigaspaces-performance.markdown

 # Use Batch Operations

-Batch operations (`writeMultiple, readMultiple, clear, updateMultiple`) perform actions on groups of space objects in one call.
+Batch operations (`writeMultiple, readMultiple, takeMultiple, clear, change`) perform actions on groups of space objects in one call.
 Instead of paying a penalty for every space object (remote call, database access, ...) you pay it only once.
 Try to design your hot spots around batch operations - this can drastically improve your application performance, up to ten to fifty times faster.

 {%anchor 13%}